 Example 1 – Equations

-This is in the form y = ks and the constant of proportionality is .
+This is in the form y = kx and the constant of proportionality is .
+In other words, is k.
+This equation is direct variation.

 There is another way to quickly see if an equation is direct variation.
 Plug in 0 for both the x and y values.
 We are going to try this for the same equations and see what happens.
 This strategy does not help you find the constant and can only be used for determination.